Weftly

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description fully covers behavioral traits: default output (1080×1920 H.264/AAC), loudness normalization, source requirements (horizontal, TTL), the two-call flow, payment details, and auto-refund on failure.
-No contradictions.
+With no annotations, the description fully discloses behavioral traits: default output format (1080×1920 H.264/AAC), audio normalization, duration constraints (1-90 seconds), source requirements (horizontal, TTL), fallback to center crop, auto-refund on failure, and the two-call payment process.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.